D-Arinze/Git-Tutorial/README.md

 # First project based on Youtube Git-Tutorial

-A python code for squaring a number
+A python code for squaring a number.